narze/dotfiles/README.md

 git remote set-url origin git@github.com:narze/dotfiles.git
 ```

+## Zsh + Fish

+After the recent [drama with Zinit](https://github.com/zdharma-continuum/I_WANT_TO_HELP), I decided to give [Fish](https://fishshell.com) a try, it is good but I also want to still maintain my Zsh configuration.
+I migrated the settings to [zsh4human](https://github.com/romkatv/zsh4humans) which is maintained by the one who made Powerlevel10k.
+It's 2-3x faster than Zinit as of now.

+I'll separate the dotfiles script to install zsh or fish separately to save some space.
+You also install both like mine.

 ## Apple Silicon

 Here are the list of issues I've found on running the script on M1 Macbooks (Tested on both Macbook Air & Macbook Pro)